jcollado/aria-ng/README.md

 Though ARIA is fully exposed as an API, it also comes with a CLI tool to allow you to work from the shell:

-	aria blueprints/tosca/node-cellar.yaml
+	aria blueprints/tosca/node-cellar.yaml plan

-The tool loads YAML files and run consumers on them.
+The tool loads YAML files and runs consumers on them.
 It can be useful for quickly validating a blueprint.

-If other consumers are in the Python path, it can run them, too: it can thus serve as a useful entry point for complex TOSCA-based tools, such as deployers, orchestractors, etc.
+If other consumers are in the Python path, it can run them, too: it can thus serve as a useful entry point for complex TOSCA-based tools, such as orchestractors, graphical representers, etc.

 REST Tool
 ---------